ddc-java-14/recipe-retriever/docs/index.md

 ## Summary

-<i> Recipe Retriever </i> is a simple android app designed for anyone that lets me browse through recipes by the cuisine type or gives me an option to shuffle through the database and pull recipes to select from.
+<i> Recipe Retriever </i> is a simple android app that lets the user: sign into their Google account, search through the database for recipes and selecting the recipe that they would like to see ingredients for, step-by-step breakdown of how to make the recipe and then decide on saving these recipes by pressing the "heart" to save into their Favorite Recipe tab.

 ## Intended users

 * Someone looking to experiment with their taste buds.

-  > As someone bored with the same old recipes, I want an app that lets me pick a recipe based on the cuisine type so that I can try a new recipe outside my culture.
+  > As someone bored with the same old recipes, I want an app that lets me search for new recipes by typing in a word and choosing from the list, a recipe I would like to make.

 * Someone looking to try a new recipe.